ivomirb/OpenBuilds-CONTROL/UsefulMacros/UsefulMacros.md

 ## SmartHome
 Prevents accidental homing if the machine was recently homed.

-Relies on the *homedRecently* status of OpenBuilds.
+Relies on the **homedRecently** status of OpenBuilds.

-Use in combination with the new "Disable Aggressive Home Reset" setting that exists in this version of OpenBuilds.
+Best when used in combination with the new "Disable Aggressive Home Reset" setting that exists in this version of OpenBuilds.
-Without that setting, the *homedRecently* status is cleared after every benign alert, making it not very useful.
+Without that setting, the **homedRecently** status is cleared after every benign alert, making it not very useful.

 ## OpenFile
 Removes the dropdown from the file button and adds a dedicated reload button